 The North Austin Complex is located in the vicinity of 45th Street, 51st Street, and North Lamar Boulevard.
-This complex primarily serves as headquarters for the Texas Health and Human Services Commission (HHSC) and its enterprise agencies.
+This complex primarily serves as headquarters for the Texas Health and Human Services Commission (HHSC).
 The Commission, working on behalf of and in collaboration with HHSC, prepared a North Austin Complex Master Plan to consolidate its leased office space into state-owned buildings.
-Upon completion, HHSC will have all of its enterprise agencies in one centralized campus-like setting, with class A buildings befitting the State of Texas.
-The new buildings will be directly across from HHSC headquarters and the close proximity will promote functional and organizational efficiencies, while providing centralized access for the public.
+Upon completion, HHSC will have one centralized campus-like setting, with class A buildings befitting the State of Texas.
+The new buildings will include the HHSC headquarters and the close proximity will promote functional and organizational efficiencies, while providing centralized access for the public.

 Phase One of the North Austin Complex development was approved by the 84th Legislature and authorized the construction of one 406,000 gross square foot state office building and accompanying parking at the intersection of W. Guadalupe Street and 46th Street.
 The nine-story office building includes a mechanical penthouse and an adjacent seven-story parking garage for approximately 1,850 cars.
 A central utility plant to be constructed inside the parking garage will provide service for the office building as well as equipment space and capacity to support future buildings.
 The structure consists of drilled concrete piers with a cast-in-place concrete superstructure.
 The exterior skin consists of a mixture of masonry, glass, and metal panels.